This post contains no spoilers.

 I just did what everyone has been doing in reaction to Dr. Muzyka’s announcement; I speculated.
 There’s no way to know what will actually happen, but the apocalypse has definitely not arrived yet.
 I’m not saying we should look at this situation and assume it will turn out great, I’m saying that we can’t jump to conclusions at the present.
 Assuming the worst is always easy.
 What’s going to happen to BioWare, Mass Effect 3, and video games?
 Only time will tell, but the ending and the response to it will always be remembered.

-thelawnwrangler asked: YOU have a tumblr?
+thelawnwrangler said: YOU have a tumblr?
 Who woulda thunk.
 Anyway, this is nofx4208/rocky.
 Following yo ass.

 I never thought I’d be on Tumblr either!
 The original idea was Wordpress but their free options are super limited.
 My ass has one fan, score!